This blog post describes the various tools that I use for both work and hobby projects, on my development PC.

 Reddit Enhancement Suite: I am a big fan of Reddit so this is very useful.

-Evernote: A web clipper used with Evernote subscription, see below.
+Evernote: A web clipper used with an Evernote subscription, see below.

-This application is my central depository and a trusted and reliable keeper of notes, ideas, to-do items, and clippings.
-Neatly categorized and groomed, it is what David Allen says in his Getting Things Done, a “trusted system”.
-If something is not there in one way or another, it is not on my radar, and for all practical purposes, it does not exist.
+This application has been my central depository and a trusted and reliable keeper of notes, ideas, to-do items, and clippings almost since their inception.
+Neatly categorized and groomed, it is what David Allen says in his Getting Things Done, my “trusted system”.
+If something is not there in one way or another, it is not on my radar.

 Evernote is as powerful a tool as you care to make it, and the more stuff you put on it, the better it becomes.
 However, at the end of the day, it simply reflects your own organization of ideas without being in the way.
 Highly worth its yearly subscription price of $35.